 The Real Estate Institute of Australia says agents should also provide this kind of information to prospective vendors.

-The next step is to get out in the field.
 Act like a buyer and visit properties for sale in your area to get an idea of your property's value, how your property compares, and the current state of the market.
 This helps you to assess the market value agents suggest, and to have a sense of whether they're overestimating or underestimating your property's value.

 Another reason to visit other properties for sale is to assess agents' answers to questions such as "why is the owner selling?", "how negotiable are they on price?" and "how long has the property been on the market?"
 This gives an indication of how agents field these tricky questions.